top of page

 Where do plastics come from?

-To get a better picture of the plastic-pollution problem, let’s back up and learn where plastics come from.
+To better understand the plastic-pollution problem, let’s learn where plastics come from.

 Plastics come from a low-cost byproduct of refining crude oil.
-In other words, whether we like plastics or not, we’re getting the raw material to make them anyway when crude oil is refined.
+In other words, whether we like plastics or not, we get the raw material to make them anyway when crude oil is refined.

 The figure below shows the major constituents obtained during the refinement of crude oil:

 Notice the word naphtha.
 That's what gets turned into plastics.
 Another word unfamiliar to most people is bitumen.
 That's what gets turned into road asphalt.
-Thus, if we stopped refining crude oil, we would no longer have plastics or asphalt roads or anything else listed in the above image.
+Thus, if we stopped refining crude oil, we would no longer have plastics, asphalt roads, or anything else listed in the above image.

 Let’s focus on naphtha for a moment and consider what we get from it:

-If we stopped refining crude oil, then all the materials listed on the righthand side of the above figure would no longer exist unless they could be manufactured by some other means.
+If we stopped refining crude oil, all the materials listed on the right hand side of the above figure would no longer exist unless they could be manufactured by some other means.
 Can you imagine a world without plastics, resins, fibers (polyesters), rubbers, solvents, coatings, dyes, and adhesives?

-Does anyone really want to eliminate these materials from modern life?
+Does anyone want to eliminate these materials from modern life?

 And don't forget chewing gum.
 Most modern gums are made from polyisobutylene (and other plasticizers and materials), a colorless, gummy solid used to manufacture inner tubes.
-In case you're wondering, it's a petroleum compound that comes from crude oil.
+In case you're wondering, polyisobutylene is a petroleum compound derived from crude oil.

 No wonder I've never liked chewing gum.